mzfrank/myweb/index.md

 Murray Z. Frank, murra280@umn.edu

 # Information and Links
 [I work in the Finance Department, University of Minnesota](https://carlsonschool.umn.edu/faculty/murray-frank).
-I have also been a visiting professor at SAIF in Shanghai for a number of years: [Shanghia Advanced Institute of Finance](https://en.saif.sjtu.edu.cn/).
+I have also been a visiting professor at SAIF in Shanghai for a number of years: [Shanghai Advanced Institute of Finance](https://en.saif.sjtu.edu.cn/).

 [Here is my CV](https://github.com/mzfrank/myweb/files/6824824/Vita2020Dec_Murray.Frank.pdf)